AbdoulMa/FIFA-20-Players-Database/README.md

     $ cd $HOME  # or any other development directory you prefer
     $ git clone  https://github.com/AbdoulMa/FIFA-20-Players-Database.git
-    $ cd Ligue1
+    $ cd FIFA

-If you do not want to install git, you can instead download [master.zip](https://github.com/AbdoulMa/ligue1-games/archive/master.zip), unzip it, rename the resulting directory to `FIFA` and move it to your development directory.
+If you do not want to install git, you can instead download [master.zip](https://github.com/AbdoulMa/FIFA-20-Players-Database.git), unzip it, rename the resulting directory to `FIFA` and move it to your development directory.

 If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Starting Jupyter](#starting-jupyter) section.
 If you need detailed instructions, please read on.